 The effects of ACV on blood sugar are believed to be similar to certain medications.
-The anti-glycemic effects of ACV can be linked to its ability to prevent some of the starch from getting digested and spiking your blood sugar levels (6).
-However, please consult your doctor in this regard.
+The anti-glycemic effects of ACV may be linked to its ability to prevent some of the starch from getting digested and spiking your blood sugar levels.
+However, there is limited research supporting this.
+Please consult your doctor in this regard.

 As per a report published by the American Diabetes Association, the ingestion of vinegar at bedtime can favorably impact glucose concentrations in type 2 diabetes patients (7).

 [ Read: Apple Cider Vinegar For Diabetes ]

 Apple cider vinegar helps balance the body’s pH levels, which helps lower blood pressure.
 ACV also breaks down the fat and phlegm deposits in the body – this aids better circulation and lowers the pressure against the arterial walls.

 The anti-hypertensive properties of apple cider vinegar can also be attributed to its high potassium content – potassium alleviates sodium’s negative effects on blood pressure (8).
 To get the best result for lowering blood pressure, it is best to consume apple cider vinegar in some form every day.

 5. Lowers Cholesterol And Reduces The Risk Of Heart Disease